AthenaLogic/onboarding/gpg/gpg-setup.md

 export GNUPGHOME=$(mktemp -d -t gnupg_$(date +%s)
 ```

-However, if you are like me and are booting off a disk you will protect via other means (like in a safe) then we will keep a home workspace
+However, if you are using a vm and are booting off an encrypted disk you will protect via other means (like in a safe) then we will keep a home workspace

 ```console
 $ export GNUPGHOME=~/gnupg-workspace